Skip to main content

 3. Apply the taxonomy tags to the relevant topics.
 For example, if you have topics that are only relevant to cooling, apply the "Acme Cooling" tag to those.
 You can apply more than one tag to a topic.

-To learn how to create taxonomy tags and apply them to topics, see: Create Taxonomy Tags and Add Taxonomy Tags.
+To learn how to create taxonomy tags and apply them to topics, see: Create Taxonomy Tags and Apply Taxonomy Tags to Content.

 Next: Stage 2: Enable Faceted Search in an HTML5 Help Center Layout.